sonic-pi-net/sonic-pi/BUILD-LINUX.md

 Once we have installed all the dependencies, we're almost ready to build Sonic Pi.
 However, we must first grab a copy of Sonic Pi's source code.

+_Note: if you would like to either try the unsupported development version, likely because you want to help with development then pull the latest from the `dev` branch.
+Otherwise stick to the `stable` branch or one of the tags._

 The easiest way of getting this is likely to be cloning from GitHub into a folder on your hard drive such as `~/Development/sonic-pi`: